MinaFoundation/mina-delegation-program-tech/README.md

 2. **Uptime Service Validation (Coordinator)** ([Repository](https://github.com/MinaFoundation/uptime-service-validation)): Often referred to as the Coordinator, this component analyzes the submissions gathered by the Uptime Service Backend.
 Its primary function is to construct a delegation score based on the analyzed data.

-3. **Stateless Verification Tool** ([Pull Request](https://github.com/MinaProtocol/mina/pull/14593)): This tool is essential for maintaining the integrity of submissions.
-Run by the Coordinator, it performs stateless verification against each submission to ascertain its validity.
+3. **Stateless Verification Tool** ([Repository](https://github.com/MinaProtocol/mina/tree/develop/src/app/delegation_verify)): This tool is essential for maintaining the integrity of submissions.
+It performs stateless verification against each submission to ascertain its validity.
 This verification process is critical in ensuring that only legitimate and accurate data influences the delegation scores.

+4. **Submission Updater** ([Repository](https://github.com/MinaFoundation/submission-updater)): This is a wrapper over the [Stateless verifier tool](https://github.com/MinaProtocol/mina/tree/develop/src/app/delegation_verify) that is responsible for communication with Cassandra database.
+It will select a range of submissions from Cassandra, feed `stateless_verifier_tool` with it, collect results and update submissions with gathered data.
+Typically `submission_updater` and `stateless_verifer_tool` are packaged into single docker image and work together as one component of the system.

 ## Testing